genestack/user-tutorials/source/tutorials/Microbiome_analysis/intro.rst

 The researchers examined the microbiome composition of different body regions of two captive koalas: the eye, the mouth and the gut (through both rectal swabs and feces).
+Samples were characterized by 16S rRNA high-throughput Illumina sequencing.
 First, since koalas frequently suffer from ocular diseases caused by *Chlamydia* infection, scientists examined the eye microbiome and found out that it is very diverse, similar to other mammalian ocular microbiomes but has a high representation of bacteria from the Phyllobacteriaceae